thomasgruebl/ubuntu-bluetooth-menu/README.md

 - Provides the option to set a default and a secondary device
 - Fetches new devices automatically when they appear (leaves the option to manually specify the --fetch-interval)

+**Note:** If you find that the bluetooth menu icon is frozen for some reason, it might be caused by a frozen Gnome desktop session.

 ## Dependencies
 Install by running: